Peer-to-Peer networking, commonly known as P2P, is a quick and reliable way to share files with a large number of internet users.

 - To download any live TV news videos, and full-length public domain films, music, and books

 - Public Distribution for accessing public data like the Internet Archive

 - Downloading Linux Distributions

 - Exploring Academic Datasets

 - Share large amounts of corporate data

 - Pushing software updates.

-• PureVPN provides you Internet Kill Switch PureVPN’s Internet Kill Switch is designed to prevent your internet connection from leaking your personal information in case the VPN connection drops.
-Disconnections are common and IKS keeps your connection secure by terminating internet access even you encounter a disconnection.
+• PureVPN's Internet Kill Switch is designed to prevent your internet connection from leaking your personal information in case the VPN connection drops.
+Let’s assume you’re downloading a file and the VPN connection, for whatever reason, disconnects.
+Your IP could immediately be exposed to the other people you’re connected to, but not with IKS.
+Your connection remains secure by terminating internet access even after you encounter a disconnection.